 There have been instances where administrators want to share information about a specific location or point on the map.
 Take an example of where a council is consulting on a new dog park location.
 They will set the map up with 3 pins that show where existing dog parks are already located and then ask the community to suggest a location where a new park can be built.

 To do something like this, once the setup of your Places tool is complete, an administrator can drop pins with information on the map.
-Then this pin can be hidden (so no-one from the public can use that pin) and the participants can use the other pins to share their preferred location and information.
+Then this pin category can be hidden (so no-one from the public can use that pin) and the participants can use the other pin categories to share their preferred location and information.

 Outlined below are the steps that can be taken to populate your map with pins prior to the start of your consultation.

 - Open the Places page of your project.

 2. Click the Preview button, as highlighted above.
 The front end view of the map is displayed.
 This is the page that a participant can view and access.

 3. Here, as an administrator you can place pins of your choosing, for example use the pin to mark the locations on the map.